Diseases & Conditions

 As soon as your comfort allows, your doctor may remove the sling to begin a physical therapy program.

 In general, a therapy program focuses first on flexibility.
 Gentle stretches will improve your range of motion and prevent stiffness in your shoulder.
-As healing progresses, exercises to strengthen the shoulder muscles and the rotator cuff will gradually be added to your program.
+As healing progresses, your physical therapist will gradually expand your program by adding exercises to strengthen the shoulder muscles and rotator cuff.
 This typically occurs 4 to 6 weeks after surgery.

 Your doctor will discuss with you when it is safe to return to sports activity.
 If your goal is to return to overhead sports activities, your doctor or physical therapist will direct a therapy program that includes a gradual return to throwing.

-It typically takes 2 to 4 months to achieve complete relief of pain, but it may take up to a year to return to your sports activities.
+It typically takes 2 to 4 months to achieve complete pain relief, but it may take up to a year or more to return to your sports activities.

-In recent years, there has been a great deal of attention on preventing throwing injuries of the shoulder.
+In recent years, there has been more of a focus on preventing throwing injuries of the shoulder.

-Proper conditioning, technique, and recovery time can help to prevent throwing injuries.
-Throwers should strive to maintain good shoulder girdle function with proper stretches and upper back and torso strengthening.
+Proper conditioning, technique, and recovery time (periods of rest) can help to prevent throwing injuries.
+Throwers should strive to maintain good shoulder girdle function with proper stretches and upper back and torso (core) strengthening.

-In the case of younger athletes, pitching guidelines regarding number of pitches per game and week, as well as type of pitches thrown, have been developed to protect children from injury.
+In the case of younger athletes, pitching guidelines — including pitch count limits and required rest recommendations — have been developed to protect children from injury.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.